Dead Effect

 Sound 5

-Dead Effect is a first person shooter where you play as yet another space marine who has to clear out a zombie infestation on board a spaceship.
+Dead Effect is a first-person shooter in which you play as yet another space marine who has to clear out a zombie infestation on board a spaceship.
 Shooting zombies is quite satisfying, but the levels feel cramped and generic while the story is laughably cliched.
-The game does offer a ton of content for a very small price, but with so many better games available, it is hard to recommend this one.
+The game does offer a ton of content for a minimal price, but with so many better games available, it is hard to recommend this one.

-Gameplay: Entertaining in parts, but overall a little lacking.
+Gameplay: The game is entertaining in parts, but it is a little lacking overall.

-Graphics: Not bad for a game that started out on mobile, but definitely not cutting edge.
+Graphics: The visuals are not bad for a game that started out on mobile, but they are definitely not cutting-edge.

-Sound: The voice acting is bad and the music unremarkable, but the sound effects are surprisingly good
+Sound: The voice acting is terrible, and the music is unremarkable, but the sound effects are surprisingly good

 Summary 5.7 Above Average